digitalbias/digitalbias.github.io/_posts/2016-05-17-team-development.markdown

 For the last few months we have been delivering product features at an amazing rate.
 Far faster than the product team was expecting, and it's been good to be a part of the team changes, but I didn't realize how far we had progressed through the team development stages until this week.

-That realization occurred to me as we came together this week on Monday and discussed what had happened since the last time we had all been face to face (which was Wednesday).
+That realization occurred to me as we came together on Monday and discussed what had happened since we had last been face to face (which was Wednesday).
 I had looked into a documentation technology and one of the other team members had looked into data warehouses and data lakes.
 Together we expressed the pain we all felt in these two different areas and shared what we wanted to do in order to alleviate that pain.

 Then our boss walked in.